Bournemouth ‘buffer zone’

 However, after smear campaigns in the local media by pro-abortion group ‘Sister Support’, alongside intimidation and growing harassment of the volunteers outside the clinic, the local council launched a consultation to introduce a ‘buffer zone’ around the clinic, proposing to ban all pro-life activity – despite the pro-life group being the ones to face harassment.

 The ‘buffer zone’ has now been introduced – with no effort made to consult the pro-lifers who volunteered outside the clinic – prohibiting any discussion of abortion or offers of help within the area, banning prayer and reading from the Bible, making the sign of the cross, counselling and/or providing information and other support available to women in crisis pregnancies.
-Sprinkling holy water within the zone could even lead to volunteer facing six months in jail.
+Sprinkling holy water within the zone could even lead to volunteers facing six months in jail.

 Backed by the Christian Legal Centre, Miss Tossici-Bolt is now challenging the council and the validity of the Public Space Protection Order, arguing that the council has exceeded its powers.